MattGaiser/todo-app/README.md

 ### Development
 - Cursor in agent mode
-- PyCharm for some of the sticker Docker work
+- PyCharm for some of the stickier Docker work

 ### Frontend
 - React with TypeScript